-Accredited researchers will be able to access secure datasets from participating data centres across the UK when the SafePod Network goes live in 2021
+Accredited researchers can now access secure datasets from participating data centres across the UK through the SafePod Network

 The University’s SafePod, based in Hallward Library on University Park, is part of the wider SafePod Network (SPN) funded by the Economic and Social Research Council (ESRC), which is part of UK Research and Innovation.